-Your credit score is a three-digit number generated by a mathematical algorithm created by SIMERY, using information in your credit report.
+Your credit score is a three-digit number generated by a mathematical algorithm created by SIMERY called the MERIT Score™.
 It’s designed to predict risk, specifically, the likelihood on whether or not you will become seriously delinquent on your credit obligations in the 24 months after scoring.
-There are a multitude of credit-scoring models in existence, but SIMERY has credited a more efficient model that America is getting excited about and will soon dominate the market.
+There are a multitude of credit-scoring models in existence, but SIMERY has credit a more efficient model that America can get excited about.

 Poor – Near 20% of the U.S. population has a credit score under 620.
 Fall below that and you are likely to be labeled a high risk for a loan or line of credit.